 2. Be a trash hero.

 It is estimated that by 2050, there will be more plastic in the ocean than fish.
-I know that cleaning a beach may not be high on your agenda when it comes to holidaying, but as well as making a difference and it giving you a bucketful of self-satisfaction, you’ll show people how easy it is to help with the problem.
+I know that cleaning a beach may not be high on your agenda when it comes to holidaying, but as well as making an immediate impact (and it giving you a bucketful of self-satisfaction) you’ll be showing people how easy it is to help with the problem.

 Trash Hero is a non-for-profit organisation who aim to clean and reduce waste by conducting weekly clean-ups, educating and creating sustainable projects.

-Beach clean-ups happen every Monday at 10:00am and the group meet on Pattaya beach, at the end of Walking Street.
+Beach clean-ups happen every Monday at 10:00am and you’ll be given a gorgeous yellow ‘Trash Hero’ t-shirt to wear before you get started!
+The group meet on Pattaya beach, at the end of Walking Street.
 You don’t need to sign up or pay anything, just show up.
-You’ll be given a gorgeous yellow ‘Trash Hero’ t-shirt to wear before you get started!

 3. Buy (and use!) a reusable water bottle.

 Most of us aren’t in the habit of carrying a reusable bottle on holiday.
-Except it really does reduce our plastic footprint on the island where rubbish management is a struggle.
+But we should be!

 Trash Hero have set up a scheme where you can buy a ‘Love Koh Lipe’ steel flask and fill your bottle with water at refill stations, located at various restaurants and resorts.
 The flask cost a mere 200 baht (£4) but all water top-ups are free.

-The indigenous Urak Lawoi community have the potential to make a small profit from collecting and selling recyclables such as plastic bottles.
+The indigenous Urak Lawoi community in Koh Lipe have the potential to make a small profit from collecting and selling recyclables such as plastic bottles.
 But in order for the system to work, it needs to be profitable and it cost money to transport recyclables to the mainland.

 It’s not unheard of that the recycled rubbish is collected, put on a boat and then just dumped in the ocean.
 Or deposited in a landfill and burned.